Why This Recipe Works

 - Since they’re strained at the end, there’s no need to skin the hazelnuts before combining them with the other ingredients.

-Hazelnut liqueur flies a bit under the radar compared to its nutty cousin amaretto.
-However, hazelnut liqueur has a layered and complex flavor that makes it a treat to sip on its own after dinner or shake up in a cocktail.
+Love of Nutella is one of the things that connects us as a species.
+And while chocolate is fantastic, it's the humble hazelnut that elevates Nutella from delicious to life-changing.
+That's why I'm surprised that hazelnut liqueur (also called noisette) flies a bit under the radar compared to its nutty cousin amaretto.
+Hazelnut liqueur has a layered and complex flavor that makes it a treat to sip on its own after dinner or shake up in a cocktail.

 Combine chopped hazelnuts, vodka, and brandy in a sealable jar.
 Shake and let steep at room temperature for 2 weeks.

 Sample often.
-Once desired flavor is achieved, strain through sieve and then again through cheesecloth or coffee filter.
+Once desired flavor is achieved, strain through a sieve and then again through a cheesecloth or coffee filter.
 Refrigerate for up to 2 months.